Blog

 7. Other AGE-Reducing Compounds.
 Aside from plant-derived flavonoids, several other compounds have been shown to reduce bodily AGE formation and accumulation.
 These include:

-• Anti-Coagulants such as aspirin and heparin are known to inhibit glycation and the formation of AGEs, as well as their binding to RAGE receptors.
+• Anti-coagulants such as aspirin and heparin are known to inhibit glycation and the formation of AGEs, as well as their binding to RAGE receptors.
 Lowered binding of AGEs to RAGEs decreases AGE-associated inflammation and increases the chances of AGE clearance via other pathways.

 • Metal Chelating Agents have been proposed to reduce AGEs through lowering levels of metals that catalyze cellular oxidation reactions and resultant inflammation.